10 Most Successful Football Captains Of All Time

 Who’s the best captain in football?

-Roy Keane is the best captain in football.
+Roy Keane is considered as the best captain in football history.

 Who’s the best Italian captain in football?